openhab/openhab-addons/bundles/org.openhab.binding.paradoxalarm/README.md

 This binding is intended to provide basic support for Paradox Alarm system.

-With the power of OpenHAB this binding can be used for complex decision rules combining motion/magnetic sensor or whole partitions states with different scenarios.
+With the power of openHAB this binding can be used for complex decision rules combining motion/magnetic sensor or whole partitions states with different scenarios.

 Examples: